nmshd/documentation/_docs_integrate/11-connector-configuration.md

 With the REST API, pull mechanisms are supported.
 However, as there are many bidirectional scenarios within Enmeshed, a push mechanism is favorable: the Connector is synchronizing its state with the Backbone and notifies the organization's backend services about changes.

-For this, the Connector supports the configuration of multiple webhooks which is called for [events](TODO) (e.g. a new message has been received => `transport.messageReceived`).
+For this, the Connector supports the configuration of multiple webhooks which are called for [events](/integrate/connector-events) (e.g. a new message has been received => `transport.messageReceived`).

-The `webhooksV2` module heavily depends on the `sync` module so it has to be enabled to work.
+Keep in mind that you need to synchronize the state of the Connector with the Backbone in order to receive events.
+The `sync` module automates this, but you can also do this manually by calling the `/api/v1/Account/Sync` route.

 #### Configuration